-Mogao Grottoes in Dunhuang is the must visit place for many tourists’ Silk Road tour.
+Among all Dunhuang tourist attractions, Mogao Grottoes is the must visit place for many tourists’ Silk Road tour.
 The 1650 years old Mogao Grottoes is one of the top 4 Buddhist grottoes in China.
 The other three is Maiji Grottoes, Yugang Grottoes, and Longmen Grottoes.
-As the most outstanding relics of Dunhuang Culture, Mogao Grottoes is regarded as the brightest pearl on the crown of Dunhuang.
+As the most outstanding relics of Dunhuang culture, Mogao Grottoes is regarded as the brightest pearl on the crown of Dunhuang.

 Why the Mogao Grottoes is in Dunhuang?

-If Dunhuang isn’t the hometown of Mogao Grottoes, one may never have interest in this small town locating at the west end of Hexi Corridor.
-The great numbers of Buddhist grottoes dug in the period of around 1000 years attracts attention of people from each corner of the world.
+If Dunhuang isn’t the hometown of Mogao Grottoes, one may never have interest in this small town located at the west end of Hexi Corridor.
+The great numbers of Buddhist grottoes dug in the period of around 1000 years attracts numerous people to have Dunhuang tours from each corner of the world.
 No matter how tough the condition is, they would go there to see in their life.

 In ancient time Dunhaung is called Guazhou.
 It’s history can be dated back to Xia Dynasty in 4000 years ago.
 And the prosperity of Dunhuang began from 400AD when Li Hao established the Xiliang Kingdom and set Dunhuang as the capital.
 The position of the kingdom’s capital attracted various people and resources to Dunhuang.
 So it became a culture, political, and economy center, which were the base of Buddhist culture’s development in Dunhuang.